open-learning-exchange/open-learning-exchange.github.io/pages/takeHomeDeviceSetup.md

 # Android Device Setup

-You can also test your code on an actual android device.
-Follow these steps to install and run the **Take Home** on an Android Device:
+Follow these steps to install and run the **Take Home** application on an Android device:

 ## Part 1: Setting up your Device